United States President's Commission on CIA Activities within the United States: White House interference and final report

 The commission's final report was released on June 11, and internal White House and commission documents later showed that the Ford White House significantly altered it.
-Future vice president Richard Cheney edited it, and an 86-page section on CIA Assassination Plots was removed.
+Future vice president Dick Cheney edited it, and an 86-page section on CIA Assassination Plots was removed.
 Both the White House and leaders of the commission itself significantly hampered the investigation over objections by senior lawyers and commission staff.

 According to the National Security Archive, the original report determined illegal and explicitly called many intelligence agency actions “unlawful,” but the edit instead mentioned actions that only exceeded agencies' statutory authority.
 The one exception to this was in the case of drug experiments, which changed statements that these were outside of CIA authority to say they had been “illegal.”
 It also contained a blanket finding that CIA dossiers on American citizens and infiltration of anti-war groups were “improper.”
 This was edited by the White House to indicate that the “standards applied” to “many” records gathered about the antiwar movement had resulted in materials “not needed for legitimate intelligence or security purposes.”
 Furthermore, recommendation that applicants for agency positions and foreign nationals acting on behalf of the CIA be informed more clearly that they could be subjects of U.S. security investigations was eliminated by the White House.

 The White House also added recommendations the Rockefeller panel had not voted.
 These included a recommendation for formation of new civilian agency committee to be formed to resolve concerns about “the use of CIA-developed intelligence collection mechanisms for domestic purposes.”
 The White House further sought to increase public trust by instructing intelligence agencies to periodically review their holdings of secret documents and attempt to declassify much material as possible.